pika-chu-2/pika-chu-2/README.md

 <!-- Bio Section -->
 <p align="center">
-  <em>I'm a Software Engineer with 4+ years of experience in systems programming.
-I specialize in C, C++, Python, and Rust, and I love building clean, maintainable, and performant code.
-Currently working on distributed systems and always exploring new technologies.</em>
+  <em>I'm a Systems Software Engineer with 4+ years of experience in low-level and performance-critical programming.
+I specialize in C, C++, and Rust, with a growing interest in distributed systems, cloud infrastructure, and network performance.
+I’m passionate about writing clean, efficient code whether it's optimizing network stacks, building low-latency backends, or exploring compiler internals.</em>
 </p>

 <div align="center">